 3. Wholesome breakfasts

-Try to have a whole fruit before you head for the party.
-This will give you enough chance to rev up your metabolism, which may otherwise fall prey to a splurge mode.
-Going to a party on a totally empty stomach is an invite to explosion from pigging out.
 Avoid creamy, high fat dips & sugary drinks that are high on sodium & empty calories.
-Enjoy the chicken or turkey, which is again a rich source of lean proteins to get you full for the creamy cakes, pretzels & heavy sausages.
+Enjoy the chicken or turkey, which is again a rich source of lean proteins to get you full instead of the creamy cakes, pretzels & calorie-heavy sausages.

 7. Dance the night away

-Oh, nothing can be much fulfilling than a waltz or even some freestyle dancing with loved ones over the Christmas eve.
-Dancing boosts the body activity, relaxes the mind & sends you into a euphoria; something that even a drink may fail to do.
+Dancing boosts metabolism, relaxes the mind & sends you into a euphoria; something that even a drink may fail to do.

 So, raise a toast to a guilt-free beginning to this new year!
 Make resolutions a passé this new year.